discretize/discretize-guides/builds/mesmer/boon-chronomancer/index.md

-Yes, you've read right - the <Specialization prefix="boon" name="chronomancer"/> is capable of permanently providing **every single boon** in the game (ok, minus <Boon name="resistance"/>) to the party.
+Yes, you've read right - the <Specialization prefix="boon" name="chronomancer"/> is capable of providing **every single boon** in the game to the party.
+You can permanently keep up ten boons plus <Boon name="aegis"/> and some <Boon name="resistance"/> which has great synergy with your own trait <Trait id="1865"/>, the <Specialization name="spellbreaker" prefix="hybrid"/>'s <Trait id="1471" profession="warrior"/> and the <Specialization name="weaver" prefix="arcane"/>'s <Trait id="1511"/>.

+This is the recommended build variant if you plan to play **without a <Specialization name="druid"/> and a third <Specialization name="weaver" prefix="arcane"/> instead**, as one <Trait id="264" profession="elementalist"/> is enough to keep up 25x <Boon name="might"/> in combination with your own might output - making <Skill id="31582" profession="ranger"/>, <Skill id="12497" profession="ranger"/> and <Trait id="1016" profession="ranger"/> (redundant with <Trait id="2177" profession="elementalist"/> in fractals) the only loss while you gain much more DPS.
+The slow ramp-up time for <Boon name="might"/> is compensated by pre-stacking.

+On top of all that the build has access to the usual mesmer utilities being <Skill id="10197"/> and <Effect name="stealth"/> skips, strong reflects, boon stripping and amazing crowd control skills such as <Skill id="29519"/>.

+While the sheer amount of possibilities are nice to look at, the Chronomancer is one of the harder builds to play as the skills require timing and good dynamic decision-making.

 <Divider>
-Equipment (150 AR)
+Equipment (150 AR + 11 boons avg)
 </Divider>

 <Grid>
 <Row>
 <Column>
-As you overcap 100% boon duration with <Item id="70600"/> in fractals, <Item id="24836"/> is the recommended alternative.
+As you overcap 100% boon duration with <Trait id="1865"/>, <Item id="72339"/>, <Item id="79722"/> and <Item id="70600"/> in fractals, <Item id="24836"/> is the recommended alternative.
 Another option is to aim for 100% without <Item id="72339"/> and keep your (raid) boon duration runes.
 </Column>
 </Row>